Thiagofelis/personal-website/README.md

 # Simple Personal Website Generator

-This is a small website generator I wrote to make it easier for me to manage my personal website.
+This is a small website generator I wrote to make it easier for me to manage my personal website, hosted at [here](https://perso.telecom-paristech.fr/tcesar/).
 It is not very customizable, as it was made using my own personal template in mind, but it serves well the purpose of beeing a simple solution to automatize some of the boring and mechanical tasks linked to adding and edditing the pages, specially when doing so for a multi-language website.

 Some of the features that make it a very useful tool for me are